the1manderson/webOptimization/README.md

 To test Pagespeed, use Chrome Canary and browse to https://developers.google.com/speed/pagespeed/insights/ Then enter https://the1manderson.github.io/webOptimization into the "Enter URL" field

+Note: this file must be rendered from localhost or github pages.
+Due to pizza-worker.
+If you run pizza.html from drive, you will get an error in Chrome only.
+It renders correctly in IE and Firefox.
+Refer to https://stackoverflow.com/questions/21408510/chrome-cant-load-web-worker for more information on chrome cant load worker.

 Enhancements made to improve performance:
 Inlined style.css